Catfish (film)

-Catfish is a 2010 film directed by Henry Joost and Ariel Schulman.
+Catfish is a 2010 American documentary film directed by Henry Joost and Ariel Schulman.
 It involves a young man, Nev, being filmed by his brother and friend, co-directors Ariel and Henry, as he builds a romantic relationship with a young woman on the social networking website Facebook.
 The film was a critical and commercial success.
 It led to an MTV reality TV series, Catfish: The TV Show.
 The film is credited with coining the term catfishing: a type of deceptive activity involving a person creating a fake social networking presence for nefarious purposes.

-Synopsis
+Plot

 Young photographer Nev Schulman lives with his brother Ariel in New York City.
 Abby Pierce, an 8-year-old child prodigy artist in rural Ishpeming, Michigan, sends Nev a painting of one of his photos.
-They become Facebook friends, which broadens to include Abby's family, including her mother Angela (Wesselman); Angela's husband Vince; and Abby's attractive older half-sister Megan, who lives in Gladstone, Michigan.
+They become Facebook friends, which broadens to include Abby's family, including her mother Angela (Wesselman); Angela's husband Vince; and Abby's attractive and older half-sister Megan, who lives in Gladstone, Michigan.

 For a documentary, Ariel and Henry Joost film Nev as he begins an online relationship with Megan.
 She sends him MP3s of song covers she performs for him, but Nev discovers that they are all taken from performances on YouTube.
 He later finds evidence that Angela and Abby have lied about other details of Abby's art career.
-Ariel urges Nev to continue the relationship for the documentary, although Nev seems reluctant to continue.
-The trio decide to travel to Michigan in order to make an impromptu appearance at the Pierces' house and confront Megan directly.
+Ariel urges Nev to continue the relationship for the documentary, although Nev seems reluctant to carry on.
+The trio decide to travel to Michigan to make an impromptu appearance at the Pierces' house and confront Megan directly.
 As they arrive at the house, Angela takes some time to answer the door, but is welcoming and seems happy to finally meet Nev in person.
 She also tells him that she has recently begun chemotherapy for uterine cancer.
 After leaving multiple messages while trying to call Megan, Angela drives Nev and Ariel to see Abby herself.
 While talking with Abby and her friend alone, Nev learns that Abby never sees her sister and rarely paints.